kindlytree/sys_tools/README.md

 # System and Tools
-System(ubuntu) and tools to speed up and facilitate the development.
+System(ubuntu) and tools to facilitate the development.

 ## System